mp3il/bluesnap-ios/README.md

 All 3 are @IBDesignable UIViews, so you can easily check them out: simply drag a UIView into your Storyboard, change the class name to one of these below, and start playing with the inspectable properties.

 ### BSBaseTextInput
 BSBaseTextInput is a UIView that holds a text field and optional image; you can customize almost every part of it.
-It is less useful in itself, seeing it’s a base class for the following 2 controls.
+It is less useful in itself, seeing it?s a base class for the following 2 controls.
 ### BSInputLine
 BSInputLine is a UIView that holds a label, text field and optional image; you can customize almost every part of it.
 ### BSCcInputLine